egenerse/code-challenge-MVST/README.md

 - To start storybook: `npm run storybook`

-## Deploymen
+## Deployment

 Project is deployed to Vercel.
-Whenever there is a new push in the github repository main branch, vercel build the page from the latest changes\
+Whenever there is a new push in the github repository main branch, Vercel builds the page from the latest changes\

 [Deployed Project](https://code-challenge-mvst-saqev1125-egenerse.vercel.app/)

+## Potential Improvement

+- Using TypeScript GraphQL Code Generator for types.
+- Rightnow github graphql query is fetching the first 100 repositories.
+If user has more than that it is not seen in the application.
+- Adding pagination with graphql so even if user has more than 100 repositories project can handle.
+- Github restful api does bot require api key so it can be added to project with another flow.
+- Not all components have tests.
+More tests can be added.

 ## Coverage